MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 ### Preferred outcome: Define a cloud security strategy

 Define a proper [cloud security strategy](../strategy/define-security-strategy.md).
-For more information, see [CISO cloud readiness guide](../govern/policy-compliance/cloud-security-readiness.md) and refer your chief information security office (CISO) to this guide.
-It discusses topics such as security platform resources, privacy and controls, compliance, and transparency.
+For more information, see [CISO cloud readiness guide](../govern/policy-compliance/cloud-security-readiness.md).
+Refer your chief information security office (CISO) to this guide.
+The CISO cloud readiness guide discusses topics such as security platform resources, privacy and controls, compliance, and transparency.

 Read about secure cloud workloads in the [Azure Security Benchmark](/security/benchmark/azure/introduction).
 Build upon the [CIS Controls v7.1](https://learn.cisecurity.org/cis-controls-download) from the Center for Internet Security, along with [NIST SP800-53](https://www.nist.gov/privacy-framework/nist-sp-800-53) from the National Institute of Standards and Technology, which address most security risks and measures.